CloudSlang/docs/tutorial/01_lesson.rst

 Generally, CloudSlang treats flows and operations similarly.
-Flows and operations can both receive inputs, produce outputs, return results and can be called by a flow’s task.
+Flows and operations can both receive inputs, produce outputs, return results and can be called by a flow’s step.

 But flows and operations serve different purposes.
 An operation contains an action, which can be written in Python or Java.
 Operations perform the “work” part of the workflow.
-A flow contains tasks, which stitch together the actions performed by operations (or subflows), navigating and passing data from one to the other based on operation results and outputs.
+A flow contains steps, which stitch together the actions performed by operations (or subflows), navigating and passing data from one to the other based on operation results and outputs.
 Flows perform the “flow” part of the workflow.